 I am super excited about our Keto Pita Bread recipe.
-This recipe is not only easy to make but it so close to a real pita bread taste, feel and consistency.
+This recipe is easy to make, and so close to a real pita bread taste, feel, and consistency.

 The keto pita pockets are super versatile.
 Use them as a bread pocket and fill with your favourite fillings.
 Use them for a keto taco shell, keto pizza base, keto gozleme, keto pastry and so many more uses.